wanman/mailcow/README.md

 * Submission port activated (TCP/587), TLS-only
 * No SMTPS on Port 465 (deprecated)
 * The restrictions used are a good compromise between blocking spam and avoiding false-positives
-* In- and outgoing spam protection plus attachment via mime_header_checks
+* Incoming spam protection
+* VirusTotal Uploader for incoming mail
 * Autolearn ham and spam
 * [Heinlein Support](https://www.heinlein-support.de/) SA rules
 * SSL based on BetterCrypto